A Brief History of Breast Cancer

 What you can do now

 As research continues to improve, there are steps that every person can take to prevent breast cancer or any kind of cancer: eat a healthy diet, get regular exercise, keep your weight down, and avoid alcohol whenever possible.
-Also, follow the recommended screening guidelines, which include regular self-exams and annual mammograms after 40 years old.
+Also, follow the recommended screening guidelines, which include regular self-exams and annual mammograms after 40 or 50 years old.